elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 AVG interfered with some compatibility files during development.
 If an antivirus blocks or quarantines a pack file, do not continue with an incomplete installation.
 Verify `SHA256SUMS.txt` and allow/restore only the exact release payload.

+The dedicated World Editor fix ZIP contains its own integrity hashes.
+If an antivirus interferes with one of its files, verify the helper archive and its `SHA256SUMS.txt` before restoring or allowing anything.

 ## Project / support scope

 This project was developed through a long iterative investigation with ChatGPT by OpenAI and repeated experiments on the affected Windows 7 machine.
 The publisher is a novelist rather than a Windows internals or security engineer.
 The technical notes and hashes are included so experienced users can inspect and reproduce the work; individual support for arbitrary Windows builds cannot be guaranteed.

 See `Documentation/TECHNICAL_NOTES.md`, `Documentation/CHANGELOG.md`, and `Documentation/LEGAL_NOTICE.txt`.

+The included World Editor fix ZIP contains its own usage instructions and integrity hashes.